ffich/CHAOS/README.md

 ## Example List
 Now you can unkork a beer yourself and start making some **CHAOS**.

-[**World born out of CHAOS...**](https://github.com/ffich/CHAOS/tree/main/examples/10_HelloWorld): Very simple example that blinks two LEDs at different rate.
+**World born out of CHAOS...**: Very simple example that blinks two LEDs at different rate.
 It demonstrates how to create a basic CHAOS configuration with 2 tasks and a schedule table with 2 scheduling events.

 **Cooperative CHAOS**: Example on the usage of cooperative scheduling (yield option) to yield execution control to higher priority tasks.

 **Lifecycle of CHAOS**: Example on the CHAOS Lifecycle management.

-**Timing CHAOS**: Example on usage of CHAOS virtual timing features.
+**CHAOS Alarms**: Example on usage of CHAOS Alarms.

 **In the event of CHAOS**: Example on usage of events.

+**Hooking on CHAOS**: Example on usage of User Hooks.

 **Queueing CHAOS**: Example on usage of queues.

-**Hooking on CHAOS**: Example on usage of User Hooks.

 **Messing with Chaos**: Error Handling in CHAOS.